 About the Make Lab

 The Make Lab is and interdisciplinary space open to all students and faculty from all departments.
 The Lab is a space for making and building and can be used for coursework, research, or just to tinker and learn new tools.
-The Lab has recently been renovated and is located in Room 107 of the Machine Shop (commonly referred to as the Student Machine Shop).
+The Lab has recently been renovated and is located in Room 106 and 107 of the Machine Shop.
 The Lab houses a new CNC metal milling machine for student use and is equipped with a host of metal and wood working tools of various scales and both digital and analog.
 While the Lab is somewhat focused on machining and metal work, we offer a broad range of equipment, electric and hand tools to support your creativity.
 A full list of the tools and equipment is below which includes 3D printers, vacuum forming machines, welding equipment and much more!
 The Lab is staffed with Maker Web work students who can assist you, guide your creativity, and help you use tools and equipment.
 Please see the Maker Web student schedule below.
 If you have any questions about how to access the Lab or about our resources please feel free to stop by the Lab during our staffed hours or submit an inquiry below.

 We look forward to seeing you in the Lab and helping you to MAKE your design ideas become realities!